High availability for Azure SQL Database and SQL Managed Instance

 sqlservr.exe process) and storage (locally attached SSD) on a single node.
 High availability is achieved by replicating both compute and storage to additional nodes creating a three to four-node cluster.

 The underlying database files (.mdf/.ldf) are placed on the attached SSD storage to provide very low latency IO to your workload.
 High availability is implemented using a technology similar to SQL Server Always On availability groups.
 The cluster includes a single primary replica that is accessible for read-write customer workloads, and up to three secondary replicas (compute and storage) containing copies of data.
-The primary node constantly pushes changes to the secondary nodes in order and ensures that the data is synchronized to at least one secondary replica before committing each transaction.
+The primary node constantly pushes changes to the secondary nodes in order and ensures that the data is persisted to at least one secondary replica before committing each transaction.
 This process guarantees that if the primary node crashes for any reason, there is always a fully synchronized node to fail over to.
 The failover is initiated by the Azure Service Fabric.
 Once the secondary replica becomes the new primary node, another secondary replica is created to ensure the cluster has enough nodes (quorum set).
 Once failover is complete, Azure SQL connections are automatically redirected to the new primary node.

 As an extra benefit, the premium availability model includes the ability to redirect read-only Azure SQL connections to one of the secondary replicas.
 This feature is called Read Scale-Out.
 It provides 100% additional compute capacity at no extra charge to off-load read-only operations, such as analytical workloads, from the primary replica.